cylof22/neural-style-data-serve/README.md

 	 (5) Now only two Services.
 The Products, and User Service, and User Service should be independent services in
 	     future.

+	 (6) MongoDB

+	     Launch the MongoDB: mongod --port 9000

+	 (7) Memcached

+	     Launch the Memcached: use the default port now.
+Need more discussions for the memcached service deployment.

 2. Deploy Process

 	 (1) Web Service, Products, and User Service